-Life and health insurance protection underpin most good financial planning and are essential to building your financial resilience - your ability to recover quickly from an unexpected financial shock.
+Life and health insurance protection underpin most financial planning and are essential to building your financial resilience - your ability to recover quickly from an unexpected financial shock.
 These types of insurance can ensure that, should you or your family need it, the right amount of money will reach the right hands at the right time.

-Only one in four adults had taken out life insurance as of September 2022, according to Charles Stanley, and just 7% have critical illness or income protection.
-A report in March 2023 highlighted that just 42% of income protection policies are taken out by women.
+Only one in four adults had taken out life insurance, according to Charles Stanley, and just 7% have critical illness or income protection.
+A report in October 2023 highlighted that just 11% of women held or were applying for an income protection policy.
 That cover tends to be based on covering basic costs rather than salary, which is leaving those women under-insured in the current high inflation conditions.
 Without any form of protection to replace income in the event of death or if you are unable to work through illness or accident, you could experience a severe drop in standards of living when you can least afford it.
 If you're in a couple or have children, your loved ones could be without key support when they need it most.

-KEY GUIDE July 2023 Financial planning for women
+KEY GUIDE July 2025 Financial planning for women